Lake Tahoe Kayaking Launch

 Experienced Technical Paddling on the Merced River

 If you’re a more experienced kayaker or even intense inflatable SUP user, you might want the challenge that the rest of Merced River has to offer.
-These are not routes for long, hard to quickly maneuver kayaks.
+These are not routes for long, hard to quickly maneuver kayaks, but for short river kayaks.
 Starting at Redbud Picnic site as the put-in with a 14 mile away take-out site at Briceburg suspension bridge, one can follow the twists, waves, and drops that class III-IV rapids have to offer.
 All while immersed in a valley known globally for its jaw-dropping beauty.

 If those 14 miles aren’t enough to satisfy, one can take the take-out point at Briceburg suspension bridge and instead have it be a put-in or continuation to follow the river another 12 miles, coming out at Bagby Reservoir.
 On this route, you’ll hit even more class IV rapids, making it essential to have a spotter.
 These routes should only be attempted by those with experience in white water environments as a fun day on the river can go wrong in a moment without proper training.